Day Relief Sinus PE Side Effects

 12. "Product Information.
 Alka-Seltzer Plus Cold and Sinus (acetaminophen-phenylephrine)."
 Bayer, West Haven, CT.

-Not all side effects for Day Relief Sinus PE may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Day Relief Sinus PE may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Day Relief Sinus PE (acetaminophen / phenylephrine)